 In one corner was Bethany Hall of Fame football coach Ted Kessinger and his longtime assistant Gary Sandbo, who later led Smoky Valley High School to a state championship in his very first year.
 They were with me from Day One and as classy of individuals as you’ll ever meet.

 Then you had Little River’s Shane Cordell (who also was with me from the start and has multiple football and girls basketball championships), Moundridge’s Vance Unrau and his five state basketball championships, Inman’s Russ Goering (a state championship volleyball coach and author of more than 600 wins) and Roger Trimmell representing Canton-Galva (but of course known for his long tenure at McPherson College).
 And I can’t forget our own McPherson High coaches, both present and past, and everyone knows who they are, so I won’t go into the long list.
 But combined, there were many state championships and league titles on hand.

 Central Christian College and McPherson College coaches and school officials also came and with all of these people, there is a common thread — class.
 They put their trust in me and I trusted them, which made for the perfect working relationship.

-The athletes I’ve covered, it’s a veritable Who’s Who of the best in the state.
+Page 3 of 3 - The athletes I’ve covered, it’s a veritable Who’s Who of the best in the state.
 There are too many to list, but I know there’s a lot of sports writers who are envious of the talent I’ve covered.